Dominik-developer/Logic-of-account/README.md

 # Logic-of-account

+#Project in progress, I will upload the rest of the files by the end of April

 Simple log in/sign in program in PHP design for XAMPP localhost.
 <br>
 This is example program with basic logic of account system, design for use in bigger projects.